paypal/Illuminator/docs/AppMap.md

 1. Define your **input method**
 2. Define zero or more **feature**s for your input method

-Defined input methods can be accessed via `appmap.inputMethods[methodName]`.
+Defined input methods can be accessed via `appmap.getInputMethod(methodName)`.

 AppMap Method Reference